Home Security’s Disruption Eruption: What You Need To Know

 Later this year, LG will launch a DIY security/home-control system offering optional ADT monitoring service, which will start at $20 per month.
 The LG Smart Security device will be the first DIY security system to offer ADT service.

-And earlier this year, Samsung's Smart Things unit teamed up with Scout to offer optional security monitoring for its DIY security and smart-home system.
+And earlier this year, Samsung's Smart Things unit teamed up with ADT to offer optional security monitoring for its DIY security and smart-home system.
+(Check out GerarBrain's Review: ADT Home Security Starter Kit is a good start – if you add ADT monitoring to learn more.)

 Likewise, Abode, SimpliSafe, Scout, and GetSafe offer MIY options for their professionally monitored DIY systems.